 While landing one of the three stars would have accelerated the team's progression, it is not necessarily all bad; Embiid once again will be the Sixers clear-cut No. 1 option and has a legitimate shot to emerge as a superstar of their calibre this upcoming season.

 Last year, Embiid was 12th in the league in scoring (22.9 ppg), seventh in rebounding (11.0 rpg) and fourth in blocks (1.8 bpg).
 His 3.2 assists per game were good for fifth among all centres that appeared in over 50 games.

-Averages of 22.9 points and 11.0 rebounds per game are staggering from a player that is 'new to the game' and 'still learning a lot'.
-If Embiid turns another corner in his development in year three, he could very well be hoisting that MVP trophy next June.
+Averages of 22.9 points and 11.0 rebounds per game are staggering from a player that is "new to the game" and "still learning a lot."
+If Embiid turns another corner in his development in year three, he could very well be hoisting that MVP trophy in June.